AditMeh/AditMeh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, my name's Aditya and I'm a third year student at UofT studying computer science.
+Hi, my name's Aditya and I'm a fourth year student at UofT studying computer science.

 <br>
- Currently I'm doing research under professor Rahul Gopalkrishnan working on style transfer for diffusion models while working on some side projects
+ Currently I'm doing research under Professor Rahul Gopalkrishnan working on vision transformers for gigapixel images.

 My current interests are in: